 What Is a Credit Freeze?

-Freezing your credit reports means that your personal financial information is protected and therefore not accessible to any inquiring parties.
+A credit freeze means that your personal financial information is protected and therefore not accessible to any inquiring parties.
 A security freeze or credit lock are two other terms used to discuss credit report freezes.
 When your credit report is frozen, access to your credit info and credit history is blocked to any lender or card issuer until you lift the freeze.

-Usually, it’s impossible to complete financial tasks like opening up a bank account, inquiring about a quick cash loan online, or applying for a credit card without going through a hard credit check.
+Usually, it’s impossible to complete financial tasks like opening up a bank account, inquiring about quick cash loans, or applying for a credit card without going through a hard credit check.
 When someone’s credit is frozen their financial information cannot be accessed, making it impossible to perform a hard credit check.

-Here are a few examples of financial services you won’t be able to access with a credit lock:
+Here are a few examples of financial services you won’t be able to access with a credit lock/frozen credit report:

-If you want to access any of these financing options, you should put any pending credit freezes on hold or temporarily lift the freeze on your credit until you have the money you need.
+If you want to access any of these financing options such as installment loans, bad credit loans, etc., you should put any pending credit freezes on hold or temporarily lift the freeze on your credit until you have the money you need.

 How Will a Credit Freeze Affect My Credit Score?

-Will freezing your credit affect your credit score or FICO score?
-The short answer is no. While too many hard credit checks can have a negative impact on your credit, there is no penalty for lack of hard credit checks whatsoever.
-In fact, freezing your credit may help prevent you from applying for loans or credit lines you don’t really need.
-Under certain circumstances, freezing credit may help you focus on paying off existing debt instead of acquiring new financial accounts, which will actually have a positive impact on your credit score over time.
+Will a credit freeze affect your credit score or FICO score on your credit report?
+The short answer is no. While too many hard credit checks can negatively impact credit, there is no penalty for lack of hard credit checks on your credit report whatsoever.
+In fact, a credit freeze may help prevent you from applying for loans or credit lines you don’t really need.
+Under certain circumstances, freezing credit may help you focus on paying off existing debt instead of acquiring new financial accounts, which will actually have a positive impact on your credit score and credit reports over time.

 While freezing and unfreezing (also known as thawing) credit came with a fee, it’s now a free service offered by the major credit reporting agencies.
 This lack of expense makes freezing your credit a smart option to consider if you want to protect your financial information or prevent yourself from acquiring new debts.